What you need to know about ADHD

 In children and adults, meditation has shown positive effects on attention and thought processes, as well as on stress, anxiety, and depression.

-Avoiding specific allergens, frozen food, food additives and also eating freshly cooked food can also be potential ways to help reduce ADHD, attention deficit hyperactivity disorder
+Avoiding specific allergens, frozen food, food additives and also eating freshly cooked food can be the potential ways to help reduce ADHD.

-- If you or your child has ADHD, a consistent schedule with a proper structure and regular work may help.
+- If a person has ADHD, a consistent schedule with a proper structure may be very helpful.

 - For children, it can be helpful to focus on writing down homework and keeping their daily items such as books, toys, bags in assigned spots.